LIGHT – what is it?

 Processing in the brain

 Once all the information has arrived in the brain, the real work begins.
 Brightness and colours are interpreted and evaluated.
 If necessary also adapted and “improved”.
 The older we get, the worse these processes work, i.e. we need more artificial lighting.
 At the workplace, for example, or while reading.
 For this reason, the EU Workplace Directive also includes an effort to indicate good illuminance levels for various activities.
 These are pleasant for the respective activity in order to support the work.
 A surgeon needs completely different lighting than a baker or a salesman.
+The International Commission on Illumination in Vienna also conducts research on this subject and provides recommendations and guidelines.
 The influence of our perception of colours and light on our well-being and even on everyday decisions is not to be ignored and, above all, not to be underestimated.

 And for every requirement there is the right LED lighting and the right LED illuminant in the SEGULA online shop.
 Ask us, we are there for you!